awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.DataTypes.md

 + `BigInteger`

 **Note**
- For more information on the DynamoDB naming rules and the various supported data types see [Naming Rules and Data Types](HowItWorks.NamingRulesDataTypes.md)\.
+ For more information about the DynamoDB naming rules and the various supported data types, see [Naming Rules and Data Types](HowItWorks.NamingRulesDataTypes.md)\.

 DynamoDB supports the Java [Set](http://docs.oracle.com/javase/6/docs/api/java/util/Set.html) collection types\.
 If your mapped collection property is not a Set, then an exception is thrown\.